open-switch/opx-test/playbook/L2/roles/lagConfig/README.md

 # Role Name

-This role is used to validate that VLAN configurations are working fine
+This role is used to validate that LAG configurations are working fine

 # Requirements

 The prerequisite for this role is to have the testbed ready with OPX installed.
-The testbed requirement here is to have 1 switches(DUT) with OPX installed.
+The testbed requirement here is to have 1 switch(DUT) with OPX installed.

 # Role Variables

 The role variable file is defined in `vars/main.yml`.
 The sample file and the description of each is defined below.
 ```
-vlanid:   100
+lagid:   100
 unknownMAC:  "00:00:00:11:11:11"
 dMAC:    "00:00:00:33:33:33"
 staticMAC:    "00:00:00:22:22:22"
 bond_interface:    "bond1"

 ```
-* `vlanid` is the VLAN ID variable used for the test cases
+* `lagid` is the LAG ID variable used for the test cases
 * `unknownMAC` --- MAC address for flooding/forwarding
 * `dMAC` is the destination MAC variable used for unicast traffic
 * `staticMAC` is the static MAC variable Used to configure static MAC on the port